ariok/BWWalkthrough/README.md

         walkthrough.addViewController(page_three)

 ## Prebuilt Animations
 You can add animations without writing a row of code.
-You just implement a new Page with the needed subviews and set an animation style using runtime arguments (Key: animationStyle, type: String) via IB.
-The BWWalkthrough animates your views depending on the animation style selected.
+You just implement a new Page with its subviews and set an animation style using the runtime argument {Key: **animationType**, type: String} via IB.
+The BWWalkthrough animates your views depending on the selected animation style.

-At the moment (WIP) the available animationsType are:
+At the moment (WIP) the possible value for animationsType are:
 **Linear**, **Curve**, **Zoom** and **InOut**
-The speed of the animation on the X and Y axes **must** be modified using the runtime argument (key: **speed** type:CGPoint), while the runtime argument (key: **speedVariation** type: CGPoint) adds a speed variation among the subviews of the page depending on the hierarchy position.
+The speed of the animation on the X and Y axes **must** be modified using the runtime argument {key: **speed** type:CGPoint}, while the runtime argument {key: **speedVariation** type: CGPoint} adds a speed variation among the subviews of the page depending on the hierarchy position.

 **Example**
 Let’s say that we have defined these runtime arguments for one of the Pages: